infopark/crm_connector/README.markdown

 ### Changes from OMC Connector to CRM Connector
 * Namespace changed from `OmcConector::` to `Infopark::Crm::`
 * Attribute names may have changed.
-For new attributes please refer to [Web Services API documentation](http://kb.infopark.de/crm-api).
+For new attributes please refer to the [Web Services API documentation](http://kb.infopark.de/crm-api).
 * Works only with Infopark WebCRM.

 #### Changed configuration